circleci/circleci-docs/jekyll/_cci2/example-configs.md

 ## See also
 {: #see-also }

-Refer to [Supported Languages Guide]({{ site.baseurl }}/2.0/demo-apps/) for configuration walkthroughs with commented examples and detailed explanations for basic applications written in several different languages.
+Refer to [Examples and Guides Overview]({{ site.baseurl }}/2.0/examples-and-guides-overview/) for configuration walkthroughs with commented examples and detailed explanations for basic applications written in several different languages.